Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political

-In social sciences, stance detection is a measurement problem and typically relies on the use of survey instruments.
+In social sciences, stance detection is treated as a measurement problem and typically relies on the use of survey instruments.
 For instance, to measure stances towards traditional gender role division, one can ask a participant to indicate on a Likert scale from 1 to 5 how much they agree with the following statement: ``\textit{Overall, family life suffers the consequences if the mother has a full-time job.}''~\cite{Stam2014DoVM}.
 The more they agree with this statement, the more they are in favour of the target (i.e., traditional gender role division).

-Survey instruments like this need to be both ``\textit{valid}'' and ``\textit{reliable}''. ``Valid'' means that they measure what they are supposed to, while ``reliable'' means that the measurements do not suffer from large random variations~\cite{Trochim2015ResearchMT}.
+Survey instruments need to be both ``\textit{valid}'' and ``\textit{reliable}''. ``Valid'' means that they measure what they are supposed to, while ``reliable'' means that the measurements do not suffer from large random variations~\cite{Trochim2015ResearchMT}.
 One common way to establish the validity of survey instruments is to ensure that they cover all the aspects of a given target.
 This is also known as ``content validity''~\cite{Trochim2015ResearchMT}.
 For instance, when measuring stances to traditional gender role division, it is important to cover relevant subdomains of this target like in career, childcare, housework and education~\cite{Walter2018TheAO}.
-Higher reliability can be achieved by averaging the responses to multiple survey instruments concerning the same target.
+Furthermore, higher reliability can be achieved by averaging the responses to multiple survey instruments concerning the same target.